 - On Jul.
 28, 2023, Biden and Jill released their first statement about their granddaughter, Navy Roberts.

 President Joe Biden has held many titles throughout his decades-long career in public service and politics.
-But there’s one name he undoubtedly prizes above all others: dad.
-The 46th President of the United States, 78, has had four children, tragically losing two of them over the course of his life.
-President Biden has always been adamant about putting his family first, and sharing so many of his personal triumphs and tragedies with the public.
-To learn more about each of President Biden’s children, take a look at the comprehensive timeline below.
+But there’s one name he undoubtedly prizes above all others: Dad.
+The 46th President of the United States, 80, has had four children, tragically losing two of them over the course of his life.
+President Biden has always been adamant about putting his family first and sharing so many of his personal triumphs and tragedies with the public.

 “Six weeks after my election [to U.S. Senate], my whole world was altered forever.
 While I was in Washington hiring staff, I got a phone call.
 My wife and three children were Christmas shopping, a tractor trailer broadsided them and killed my wife and killed my daughter.
 And they weren’t sure that my sons would live,” President Biden recalled in a commencement speech at Yale University.
 Naomi was just 13 months old, while Neilia was roughly 30 years old at the time of their tragic deaths.